 Nwora scores 23 to lead No. 5 Louisville past Miami 87-74

-The 6-foot-7 Nwora shot 8 for 16 and scored most of his points from the perimeter.

-''Every time we left him open, even for a split second, he buried a 3,'' Miami coach Jim Larranaga said.

-McMahon, a Florida native, sank three consecutive 3-pointers as Louisville scored 17 consecutive points during a four-minute span in the first half and never looked back.
+McMahon sank three consecutive 3-pointers as Louisville scored 17 consecutive points during a four-minute span in the first half and never looked back.
+The Cardinals’ largest lead was 72-40.

-McMahon scored 16 points and shot 4 for 7 from beyond the arc.

-''He's an elite-level shooter - as good as anybody in the country,'' Mack said.

 Chris Lykes had 18 points and DJ Vasiljevic scored 16 for the Hurricanes.